-Names: The genus, Ambrosia, is Greek for 'food of the gods' but explanations of this appellation are lacking in understandability other than the genus is applied to a group of herbs that have high levels of wind borne pollen - some of which could be aromatic or sweet.
-The species, trifida, is appropriate, meaning having leaves that are three-cleft like the top leaves of this plant are.
+Names: The genus, Ambrosia, is Greek for 'food of the gods' but explanations of this appellation are lacking in context other than the genus is applied to a group of herbs that have high levels of wind borne pollen - some of which could be aromatic or sweet.
+The species, trifida, is appropriate, meaning having leaves that are three-cleft like most leaves of this plant are except the very upper ones.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: None of the other ragweeds approach in appearance this species.
 The others are smaller and with more fern-like foliage such as the Common Ragweed, A. artemisiifolia.